MFTs in Medicare Bill is Now Federal Law

 · When can MFTs start providing services to clients as Medicare-eligible providers? - Under this new law, MFTs and MHCs would not be able to serve as Medicare-eligible providers and bill Medicare until January 1, 2024.
 This delay in implementing the new law is needed so that the federal government can make the necessary arrangements for MFTs and MHCs to serve as Medicare providers.

-· When can I enroll as a Medicare provider? – The omnibus legislation that includes language allowing MFTs and MHCs to serve as Medicare providers was signed into law in December.
+· When can I enroll as a Medicare provider? – The omnibus legislation that includes language allowing MFTs and MHCs to serve as Medicare providers was signed into law in December 2022.
 It will take several months for the Centers for Medicare and Medicaid Services (CMS), the federal agency that administers the Medicare program, to draft the policies pertaining to MFTs and MHCs in Medicare and to begin the process of enrolling MFTs and MHCs.
+According to CMS, MFTs and MHCs can start to submit their enrollment applications around November 1, 2023 or later.
 AAMFT will keep members updated regarding when MFTs can enroll as Medicare providers.

 can MFTs see Medicare enrollees? – MFTs can enroll as a Medicare provider and offer services to enrollees